yuanshunning/pickit-docs/docs/robot-integrations/socket/index.rst

 All command messages (not just periodic pose updates) should contain a valid **``actual_pose``** field.

-3. Response message from Pick-it to robot
+3. Response message from Pickit to robot
 -----------------------------------------

-Except for the RC\_PICKIT\_CALIBRATE command, each robot command sent to Pick-it will result in one response message from Pick-it.
-These messages contain a Pick-it status value as well as the actual object data for one object.
+Except for the RC\_PICKIT\_CALIBRATE command, each robot command sent to Pickit will result in one response message from Pickit.
+These messages contain a Pickit status value as well as the actual object data for one object.

-The robot receives this structure from the Pick-it interface:
+The robot receives this structure from the Pickit interface:

 ::